• Skip to primary navigation

 Instructions

-• PRO TIP: Put on latex gloves before cutting into a fresh aloe vera leaf as the inside has a skin irritant.
+• Put on latex gloves before cutting into a fresh aloe vera leaf as the yellow film inside is a skin irritant.

-• To extract gel from a fresh aloe vera leaf, first wash the leaf, being careful of sharp sides.
-Put on gloves, and cut the sides and ends.
+• Wash the leaf, being careful of sharp spiky sides.
+Cut the sides and ends.
 Over a bowl, cut or peel off the top of the flat leaf.
-Use your fingers, knife or a spoon to pry off the clear gel and drop it into the bowl.
+Use your fingers, knife or a spoon to pry off the clear gel and drop it into the bowl. (see video)

-• Add two cups of water and 2 tbsp of white vinegar to the bowl, and slosh the gel around with a fork.
+• Add water and white vinegar to the bowl, and slosh the gel around with a fork.
 Rinse the gel strip and now you can remove your gloves.

 Make Aloe Vera Juice

-• Add the fresh gel strip to a blender or pour in gel from a bottle.
+• Add the fresh gel strip to a blender.

-• Add in lime juice, water, and a sweetener juice if needed.
+• Add in lime juice, water, and 1-2 orange slices if needed.

 • Blend until foamy